MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Library-Managed-API.md

 public string Name { get; }
 ```

-Name of `this` Variable.
+Name of the Variable.

 ***
 ```cs
 public NDShape Shape { get; }
 ```

-Shape of `this` Variable.
+Shape of the Variable.

 ***
 ```cs
 public DataType DataTye { get; }
 ```

-DataType(#enum-datatype) of the data that `this` Variable represents.
+DataType(#enum-datatype) of the data that the Variable represents.

 ***
 ```cs
 public VariableKind Kind { get; }
 ```

-The [VariableKind](#enum-variablekind) of `this` Variable.
+The [VariableKind](#enum-variablekind) of the Variable.

 ***
 ```cs
 public bool IsSparse { get; }
 ```

-A boolean value indicating whether `this` Variable denotes sparse data.
+A boolean value indicating whether the Variable denotes sparse data.

 ***
 ```cs
 public bool IsInput { get; }
 ```

-A boolean value indicating whether `this` Variable is an Input.
+A boolean value indicating whether the Variable is an Input.

 ***
 ```cs
 public bool IsOutput { get; }
 ```

-A boolean value indicating whether `this` Variable is an Output.
+A boolean value indicating whether the Variable is an Output.

 ***
 ```cs
 public bool IsParameter { get; }
 ```

-A boolean value indicating whether `this` Variable is a Parameter.
+A boolean value indicating whether the Variable is a Parameter.

 ***
 ```cs
 public bool IsConstant { get; }
 ```

-A boolean value indicating whether `this` Variable is a Constant.
+A boolean value indicating whether the Variable is a Constant.

 ***
 ```cs
 public bool IsPlaceholder { get; }
 ```

-A boolean value indicating whether `this` Variable is a Placeholder.
+A boolean value indicating whether the Variable is a Placeholder.

 ***
 ```cs
 public IList<Axis> DynamicAxes { get; }
 ```

-Returns the dynamic axes of `this` Variable.
+Returns the dynamic axes of the Variable.

 ***
 ```cs
 public Function Owner { get; }
 ```

-Returns the Function which `this` Variable is an output of.
-Returns `null` when `this` Variable is not of VariableKind Output.
+Returns the Function which the Variable is an output of.
+Returns `null` when the Variable is not of VariableKind Output.

 ## class DeviceDescriptor
 Denotes a computation device instance.